-GeMech Ltd will ensure all electrical equipment provided and used by employees in the course of their work will be supplied, maintained or used in accordance with the relevant standards and regulations.
+GeMech Foundations Ltd will ensure all electrical equipment provided and used by employees in the course of their work will be supplied, maintained or used in accordance with the relevant standards and regulations.

-GeMech Ltd will organise the temporary electricity supply and distribution on site in accordance with the relevant standards.
-All temporary supplies are to be installed by competent electricians and tested in accordance with the IET Regulations.
+GeMech Foundations Ltd will organise the temporary electricity supply (petrol generator) and distribution on site in accordance with the relevant standards.

-GeMech Ltd will ensure that all power tools provided for use on site or other workplaces are in accordance with the relevant British Standards.
+GeMech Foundations Ltd will ensure that all power tools provided for use on site or other workplaces are in accordance with the relevant British Standards.

-Mr J Garner will ensure that no power tools or electrical equipment of greater voltage than 110 volt (CTE) are used on site unless special arrangements are made and discussed with the Supervisor.
+Mr J Davey will ensure that no power tools or electrical equipment of greater voltage than 110 volt (CTE) are used on site unless special arrangements are made and discussed with the Supervisor.
 Lower voltage tools, lighting, etc. may be required in damp or confined situations.
 The Safety Advisor must be consulted in these situations.

-GeMech Ltd will ensure all sub-contractors are informed of the company policy on the use of electricity on site and they will be expected to comply with these requirements.
+GeMech Foundations Ltd will ensure all sub-contractors are informed of the company policy on the use of electricity on site and they will be expected to comply with these requirements.